IDMNYU/Ideation-Prototyping_Spring2020_Bennett/technicalManualGuide.md

 ![manual3](/Photos/manual3.jpg)
 ![manual3](/Photos/manual4.jpg)

-### How does one begin to set it your object or prepare it for use?
+### How does one begin to set up your object or prepare it for use?
 ![manual2](/Photos/manual2.jpg)
 ![manual5](/Photos/manual5.jpg)

-### What sort of controls or settings does your obejct have?
+### What sort of controls or settings does your object have?
 How does one work those controls?
 How do they set them appropriately?
 How are they adjusted?
 ![manual6](/Photos/manual6.jpg)
 ![manual7](/Photos/manual7.jpg)